MaksimIM/algo-problems/good-subsets/README.md

 Of course, for all other subsets (those not containing S_n) we can not use n.

 Using bitmasks to index subsets of primes, one gets from this a dynamic programming solution, implemented in **good-subsets-dp.py**.
-One has to not forget to subtractt 1 for the empty set (which leads to the product of 1, which the problem excludes), and to multiply by `2^#1s` to account for all the `1`s that can be used as well.
+One has to not forget to subtract 1 for the empty set (which leads to the product of 1, which the problem excludes), and to multiply by `2^#1s` to account for all the `1`s that can be used as well.